COMMING SOON:

 Setting up of the Southend Tenant & Resident Forum (STRF):

-RTL need to know that their participation is valued, and the key to demonstrating this is ensuring the lines of communication are robust through a Forum meeting that is recorded, allowing it to be accessed by other RTLs.
-If a RTL has provided feedback, then SEH will listen to that feedback.
-So, it is important to have as many lines of communication between RTLs and SEH as possible and setting up a Forum is only part, but a large part, as it allows RTLs to come along to the Forum meetings and express themselves and maybe join other groups.
-It is crucial that SEH is willing to accommodate those ideas from RTLs, in whatever means they feel comfortable with, in the planning and contributing to decision making on issues that affect them.
-There is an increasing awareness that using RTLs views to shape services contributes to achieving organisational business objectives and delivers better, more responsive services.
+Residents, Tenants and leaseholders need to know that their participation is valued, and the key to demonstrating this is ensuring the lines of communication are robust through a Forum meeting that is recorded, allowing it to be accessed after the meeting.
+If residents, tenants or leaseholders have provided feedback then SEH will listen to that feedback.
+So, it is important to have as many lines of communication between residents, tenants and leaseholders along with SEH as possible and setting up a Forum is only part, but a large part, as it allows residents, tenants and leaseholders to come along to the Forum meetings and express themselves and maybe they will join other groups.
+It is crucial that SEH is willing to accommodate those ideas from residents, tenants and leaseholders in whatever means they feel comfortable with, in the planning and contributing to decision making on issues that affect them.
+There is an increasing awareness that using residents, tenants and leaseholders views to shape services contributes to achieving organisational business objectives and delivers better, more responsive services.
 Therefore, having Forum meetings is a vital part of how the organisation can find out what is right and what is wrong.
-Another reason that a Forum is the best way forward is because RTLs that have the opportunity to fill in surveys or questioners, feel that it is just a tick box exercise.
+Another reason that a Forum is the best way forward is because residents, tenants and leaseholders that have the opportunity to fill in surveys or questioners, feel that it is just a tick box exercise.

-At a Forum meeting adjustments are required in order to facilitate particular sections of the community (people with language difficulty) for instance, so this could be through providing a translator at Forum meetings that cannot be provided through surveys or questioners.
-A terms of reference should be developed in partnership with the RTLs and SEH and its key focus should be on housing related services.
+At a Forum meeting adjustments are required in order to facilitate particular sections of the community, language difficulty or disabilities for instance, so this could be through providing a translator at Forum meetings that cannot be provided through surveys or questioners.
+A terms of reference should be developed in partnership with the residents, tenants, leaseholders and SEH and its key focus should be on housing related services.

-In the case of RTLs there may be a necessity to invest more resources into their training as they may require further knowledge and skills that staff or board members may already have (presentation skills, assertiveness training, communication courses).
-Exchange visits with other organisations could also be considered so that RTLs, and others if required, benefit from learning how people in other places have tackled the problems they are now trying to address.
+In the case of residents, tenants and leaseholders there may be a necessity to invest more resources into their training.
+As they may require further knowledge and skills that staff or board members may already have (presentation skills, assertiveness training, communication courses).
+Exchange visits with other organisations could also be considered, so that they if required, benefit from learning how residents, tenants and leaseholders in other places have tackled the problems they are now trying to address.

 The Future:

-As time goes by the Forum could if it wished to do so become ‘An Unincorporated Association’ looking to become a charity so as to support and help the residents/tenants.
+As time goes by, the Forum could if it wished to do so become ‘An Unincorporated Association’ looking to become a charity so as to support and help the residents, tenants and leaseholders.
 But that would be well into the future.
+Resident/Tenant Representative:

-Where an estate is not large enough to be represented by a RTLs group or for varying reasons no group exists, an Active RTL can be appointed.
-The Active RTL elected by tenants, will be the point of contact for RTLs in a specific area and will act on behalf of the RTLs.
+Where an estate is not large enough to be represented by a resident, tenant or leaseholder group or for varying reasons no group exists, an active resident, tenant or leaseholder can be appointed.
+The active resident, tenant or leaseholder elected by tenants, will be the point of contact for residents, tenants and leaseholders in a specific area and will act on behalf of the residents, tenants or leaseholders.